NZBarr/NZBarr-Desktop/README.md

 NZBarr does not include media, Usenet access, indexer access, or downloader software.
 You need your own Usenet provider, NZB files, and optional downloader setup.

+## About This Project

+NZBarr is a hobby project built by a hobby programmer, not a commercial product from a professional software company.
+It is shared as open source for people who find it useful, want to learn from it, or want to help improve it.

 ## What NZBarr Can Do

 - Import `.nzb` and `.nzb.gz` files into a local SQLite library.